 Explores the theories, practices, tactics and strategies involved in coaching soccer.
 Emphasis will be placed upon the objectives, rules, regulations, and policies of competitive athletics, as well as on individual skills, team tactics, organization and management practices.
-Two - three lectures.
-Two - three hours credit.
+Two to three hours lecture.
+Two to three hours credit.